 Chipmunks love sunflower seeds and pumpkin seeds alike.
 It’s no surprise that they’d love to get their hands on a small pumpkin to feast on!

-These pesky critters are known to enjoy munching on pumpkins, and they can do a lot of damage in a short amount of time.
-In fact, a single groundhog can eat up to four pounds of pumpkin per day.
+Groundhogs are also known to munch on pumpkins, and they can do a lot of damage in a short amount of time.
+While they usually are looking for grubs and bugs, they’ll eat quite a few plants including corn and pumpkins.

 Rabbits are well known for their love of greens, but they’ll also enjoy a few slices of pumpkin every now and then.
 While pumpkins are not a necessary part of a rabbit’s diet, they can be a healthy treat that provides some extra nutrients.